ishordev1/idea-sharing-php/README.md

    - On Linux/Mac: `chmod 755 uploads/`

 6. **Access the Application**
-   - Open your browser and go to: http://localhost/idea_sharing_website
+   - Open your browser and go to: https://idea-sharing.free.nf/
+   - hosted on netlify hosting
    - You should see the homepage
 ## Default Test Accounts

 The database comes with pre-populated test accounts: